Kennards Hire Rally Australia

 |Coates Hire Rally Australia|

-- Three full days of competition on the gravel roads around Coffs Harbour, almost halfway between Sydney and Brisbane on the New South Wales coast.
+- Based in Coffs Harbour, almost halfway between Sydney and Brisbane on the New South Wales coast.

 - A mix of hard base roads, some tight and twisty and others fast and flowing.

 - Shire roads are lined by trees close to the edge in many places.

 - Many stages travel through dense rainforest and the low angle of the sun in mornings and evenings can create a ‘strobe’ effect as it flashes through the branches.

 - Australia hosted WRC from 1989 to 2006 in the west coast city of Perth.

 - Langley Park super special stage next to Swan River provided the template for such tests.